 Write down your reasons for attending school along with your short-term and long-term goals.
 Post them where you’ll see them, and cross off goals as you achieve them.

 Staying in touch with classmates, in addition to reaching out to faculty or academic staff as needed, can also be motivating.
 The more involved you are with your distance education, the more it's top of mind.
 Log in daily to see course updates and class discussions.
-Connect with other students and share questions or perspectives.
+Connect with students and teachers and share questions or perspectives.

 There will be technical issues, and it’s important to realize you aren’t the only one with this problem.
 If your school has technical support services they can be a valuable resource.

 In the classroom, teachers can monitor the students and adjust their pace to accommodate anyone who needs extra time.
 In an online learning environment, it’s more difficult to do so.
 Since it is harder to read body language virtually, learners may stay silent or “put on a brave face” and then leave the class feeling despondent, frustrated, and having learned nothing.

 The solution: Set yourself up for success by asking for information on any relevant apps you may not understand or how to access the classes.
 Also be sure you know how to raise concerns to your teacher, whether it be during the online class, through email, or a different form of communication.